Azure/Mission-Critical/docs/design-methodology/Networking.md

 ### Design Considerations

 - AKS can be deployed in two different [networking models](https://docs.microsoft.com/azure/aks/concepts-network#azure-cni-advanced-networking).
-  - Kubenet networking: AKS nodes are integrated within an existing virtual network, but pods exist within a virtual overlay network on each node.
+  - **Kubenet networking:** AKS nodes are integrated within an existing virtual network, but pods exist within a virtual overlay network on each node.
+Traffic between pods on different nodes is routed through kube-proxy.
-  - Azure Container Networking Interface (CNI) networking: the AKS cluster is integrated within an existing virtual network resources and treated as a single large network, with pods attributed their own IP address.
+  - **Azure Container Networking Interface (CNI) networking:** The AKS cluster is integrated within an existing virtual network and its nodes, pods and services received IP addresses from a single large network.
+Different node pools can be deployed into different subnets ([in preview](https://github.com/Azure/AKS/issues/1338), February 2022).

+  > **Note!** Azure CNI requires, compared to Kubenet, more IP address space.
+Proper upfront planning and sizing of the network is required.
+For more information, see [Azure CNI](https://docs.microsoft.com/azure/aks/concepts-network#azure-cni-advanced-networking).

 - By default, pods are non-isolated and accept traffic from any source and can send traffic to any destination; a pod can communicate with every other pod in a given Kubernetes cluster; Kubernetes does not ensure any network level isolation, and does not isolate namespaces at the cluster level.

-- Pods can be isolated using [Network Policies](https://kubernetes.io/docs/concepts/services-networking/network-policies/).
+- Communication between Pods and Namespaces can be isolated using [Network Policies](https://kubernetes.io/docs/concepts/services-networking/network-policies/).
   - AKS provides two ways to implement Network Policy, and both implementations use Linux IPTables to enforce specified policies.
     - _Azure Network Policies_
     - _Calico Network Policies_